Power management

 Almost all of the features listed here are worth using whether or not the computer is on AC or battery power.
 Most have negligible performance impact and are just not enabled by default because of commonly broken hardware/drivers.
 Reducing power usage means reducing heat, which can even lead to higher performance on a modern Intel or AMD CPU, thanks to dynamic overclocking.

-Processors with Intel HWP (Intel Hardware P-state) support
+Processors with Intel Hardware P-state support

 This article or section is a candidate for merging with CPU frequency scaling.